Commercial General Liability Insurance in New Hampshire: Fast Answers

 Average Cost of General Liability Insurance in New Hampshire

 Most small businesses in New Hampshire pay around $102 monthly for general liability insurance.
-The average cost of general liability coverage depends on your industry, business size, location and coverage limits.
+The average general liability insurance cost for you depends on your industry, business size, location and coverage limits.

 Manufacturing companies have higher premiums due to increased risk exposure, while accounting firms often pay less because of lower liability risks.
 Sole proprietors generally pay lower rates compared to businesses with employees since they have fewer liability exposures.